 - Stuff the bamboo tightly into an empty pot, or your DIY bee box, with the hollow end pointing outwards.

-Solitary bee hotel, Method 2:
+Solitary bee hive, Method 2:

 - 6mm, 8mm & 10mm drill bits